Experts predict that the US economy will grow by an average of 2% in 2023 and 0.9% in 2024. (Source: Twitter) |

 Experts also forecast the economy will continue to grow in the fourth quarter, instead of shrinking as previously forecast.

-Consumer spending, which accounts for about 66% of US GDP, continues to grow steadily and is seen as a driving force for the economy.
+Consumer spending, which accounts for about 66% of US GDP, continues to grow steadily and is seen as the engine of the economy.
 Economists are increasingly optimistic that the US can avoid a recession, with inflation cooling without causing much damage to the labor market.

-While Americans will face loan payments and higher interest rates in the coming months, a strong job market is expected to continue to boost spending.
+While Americans will face loan payments and higher interest rates in the coming months, a strong jobs market is expected to continue to boost spending.

 Economists also expect the global economy to grow more than initially expected in 2023, echoing more optimistic forecasts from the International Monetary Fund (IMF) and the World Bank (WB).

 Meanwhile, the survey also indicated that the Fed will continue to keep interest rates high for a longer period.
-Although economists do not predict the Fed will continue to raise interest rates, they also do not expect the US central bank to cut interest rates before the second quarter of 2024, three months later than previously forecast.
+Although economists do not forecast the Fed will continue to raise interest rates, they also do not expect the US central bank to cut interest rates before the second quarter of 2024, 3 months later than previously forecast.

 The recent deflationary trend is expected to continue.
 Excluding volatile food and energy prices, economists expect the core personal consumption expenditures (PCE) price index to cool more rapidly through the end of the year.

-At the same time, lower unemployment rates through the end of 2024 and a more optimistic hiring situation will continue to support a "soft landing" in the US economy.
+At the same time, lower unemployment forecasts through the end of 2024 and a more optimistic hiring situation will continue to support the US economy's "soft landing".

 Source